-One of the main aims of UAP as a business is to promote equality and diversity, and to give something back to the community.
-We offer only the finest products at incredibly affordable prices and always keep rates to a minimum.
-Although we have already built up an unrivalled reputation for excellence, reliability and service we want our company name to stand for even more, which is why we are determined to make a difference to the world-locally, regionally and globally.
+One of the main aims of UAP is to promote equality and diversity, and to give something back to the community.
+Although we have already built up an unrivalled reputation for excellence, reliability and service we want our company name to stand for even more, which is why we are determined to make a difference to the world – locally, regionally and globally.

 School Projects Through DCWC Nepal

 Nepal is one of the poorest countries in the world, and before this scheme was set up children as young as 5 had no other option but to endure a gruelling four-hour walk to and from school, and this was before commencing a seven-hour day.
 The scheme has since given over 1000 children the opportunity to learn, which in turn improves their quality of life significantly and enables them to receive the education they so desperately crave.

-DCWC Nepal is a registered UK charity, based in Fylde, Western Lancashire.
+DCWC Nepal is a registered UK charity, based in Fylde, Western Lancashire (DCWC Nepal website).
 This particular charity was founded with the primary intention to provide more effective support to its colleagues at the Development of Women and Children Centre in Nepal.
-The exceptional level of commitment and dedication provided by DCWC Nepal is difficult to put into words, but after constructing 15 schools and with a hospital build project completed in 2013 (pictured below), you can only begin to imagine the phenomenal impact this small charity has had on the welfare of those who reside in this impoverished region.

-UAP have raised a fantastic amount of cash for DCWC Nepal in the past, and have funded filming for a documentary about the wonderful work that the charity carries out on a day to day basis.
-After amassing an impressive £15,000 at a Charity Ball, our Managing Director David Jennings has also sponsored another successful Charity Ball, and invited 100 lucky UAP customers to attend this prestigious event as guests of the company.
-The evening raised £10,000 altogether, which is yet another remarkable achievement.
+UAP has raised a fantastic amount of cash for DCWC Nepal and has funded filming for a documentary about the wonderful work that the charity carries out on a daily basis.
+After amassing an impressive £15,000 at a charity event, we also sponsored another successful charity ball, inviting 100 lucky UAP customers as guests of the company.
+The evening raised £10,000.